numberscope/frontscope/doc/onboarding.md

 ## Accounts, etc.

-(Steps 2 and 3 only apply to the members of the CU Boulder Experimental Mathematics Lab.)
+(Steps 2 and 3 only apply to the members of the Numberscope project at the CU Boulder Experimental Mathematics Lab.)

 1. If you don't have an account, sign up for [GitHub](https://github.com).
 2. Make sure you've been added to the Numberscope GitHub organization.